Project

 using +memcpy+.
 For copying String instances, see #set_string.

-Updated by hanazuki (Kasumi Hanazuki) about 1 month ago
+Updated by hanazuki (Kasumi Hanazuki) 2 months ago

 If this is an intentional restriction to gain performance, I would like to propose adding documentation that the methods are unsafe and should not be used for overlapping copies.
 Not all Ruby users are familiar to C.